 Search Results for: launceston

 Following on from a recent article published on behalf of Michelle, asking whether her family should move to Launceston or Hobart, we’ve had another similar enquiry.
 We posted this one to our Facebook page last night, just to share the love around.
 Moving, but Launceston or Hobart in Tasmania?
 We do know many of our readers don’t use social media, so we’re sharing the resulting feedback here too.
 It wasn’t exactly what we planned to do today, but we think you’ll be quite interested in what our Facebook followers had to say.
 And the extra effort on our behalf is well worth it, to keep...Read More

 Welcome to the very first Think Tasmania competition for 2014.
 We’ve got a really great prize on offer to kick off the New Year, too.
 Readers have the opportunity to win Festivale tickets, thanks to the organisers of the iconic food and wine festival held annually in Launceston.
-WIN a Pair of Three-Day Festivale Tickets Award-winning Festivale is widely considered one of the best food and wine festivals in Australia.
+WIN Festivale Tickets Award-winning Festivale is widely considered one of the best food and wine festivals in Australia.
 The 2014 event will showcase more than 70 stalls featuring locally-grown produce, together with the most prestigious Tasmanian wineries, micro brewers and cider specialists.
-Patrons also have the opportunity to...Read More
+Patrons also have the opportunity to meet and interact with skilled...Read More

 Looking for things to do in Tasmania?
 Subscribe to our FREE newsletter and we'll keep you up to date.
 There's events, markets & shopping, sport, eating & drinking, places to visit & stay, beaches, people to meet, wildlife, national parks, history...
 If it's Tasmanian, we're there.